yeus/satsim/catalog/readme.txt

-The scripts can load XML-description files and databases as well as provide some analysis functions and a synchronization mechanism between XML and ODT file formats.
+The scripts can load XML-description files and databases as well as provide some analysis functions and a synchronization mechanism between XML and CSV file formats.

 The main script is the "cmd_catalog.py"::